Get Rid of Garlic Breath: 8 Tips to Feel Fresh Again

 Milk effectively reduces garlic breath if you drink it before or during a meal, a Journal of Food Science study suggests.
-“The water [in the milk] acts like a mouth rinse, and the fat neutralizes sulfur,” says Kantha Shelke, PhD, spokesperson for the Institute of Food Technologists.
+“The water [in the milk] acts like a mouth rinse, and the fat neutralizes sulfur,” says Kantha Shelke, PhD, food scientist and Institute of Food Technologists member.
 That’s why whole milk is more effective than skim.
 These are other genius ways to use milk around the house and in your beauty routine.

 Drink green tea

 Can’t stomach milk with stir-fry?
 Polyphenol-rich green tea may dull garlic stench too.
 Check out these other amazing benefits of green tea.